Brunswick, United States of America - Things to Do in Brunswick

 Top Things to Do in Brunswick

-Visit the former home of Civil War hero and Bowdoin College president Joshua Lawrence Chamberlain, who played a crucial role at the Battle of Gettysburg.
-The museum preserves period furnishings and exhibits about Chamberlain's military and academic career.
-The house itself is a beautiful example of 19th-century architecture.
+Tour the former home of Civil War hero and Bowdoin College president Joshua Lawrence Chamberlain, a key figure in the Battle of Gettysburg.
+The museum showcases period furnishings and exhibits about Chamberlain's military career and later life as an educator and Maine governor.
+The house itself is a beautiful example of Federal-style architecture.

 Getting There